Leo Goodwin (swimmer): 1907 NYAC WP team

+In the team shown at left Goodwin is standing second from left with the New York Athletic Club water polo team in July, 1907.
+The team competed in the 1907 AAU swimming championship at Jamestown at the Grand Basin at the Smith Harbor and Discovery Landing.
+Coach Gus Sundstrom is standing in the center of the top row.
+L.B.
+Handley helped Captain the team in 1907, and later coached the New York Swimming Association.
+A complete list of the 1907 team standing at the photo at left from left to right include C.D.
+Trubenbach, L. B. Goodwin, Coach Gus Sundstrom, J. B. Naething, and E.E.
+Wenk Jr., and seated; from left to right, Joseph (Joe) A. Ruddy, Ogden M. Reed, Captain Louis De Breda Handley, and James Steen.
+J.A.
+Ruddy was part of the gold medal team that competed with Goodwin in the 4x100 yard freestyle relay in 1904.
+An exceptional program, between 1898-1911, the New York AC water polo team won all but one of the AAU Water Polo titles for indoor and outdoor competition.

 1912 Stockholm

-At the 1912 Olympics, he was entered in three events, but did not swim.
+At the 1912 Stockholm Olympics, he was entered in three events, but did not swim.

 At the 1915 Panama–Pacific International Exposition Goodwin set an outdoor record by swimming 3.5 miles in 1 hour and 38 minutes in San Francisco Bay.
 He won by 200 yards.
 He later received the Congressional Gold Medal, the highest peacetime award in the United States, for rescuing people from drowning at Newport News, Virginia.
 He retired from active competitions in 1922, but continued swimming through his seventies.

 He worked on his father's Manhattan Island excursion ferry for many years, before later retiring to Palm Beach.

 Honors

 Goodwin was awarded the Congressional Gold Medal, the highest U.S. peacetime award, for rescuing people from drowning at Newport News, Virginia.
 The award is not to be confused with the Congressional Medal of Honor which is usually awarded only to active members of the Military.

 In 1971 he was inducted into the International Swimming Hall of Fame as an "Honor Swimmer".

 He died at St. Vincents Hospital in New York on May 25, 1957.
 He was survived by a son, Tommy Goodwin who was a New York State golf championship five times.